-1. Start a browser (e.g. Internet Explorer, Mozilla)

-2. Enter the IP address or host name of the camera in the Location/Address field of your browser.
+- 1. Start a browser. - 2.
+Enter the IP address or host name of the camera in the browser's Location/Address field.

-To access the camera from a Macintosh computer (Mac OSX), simply click on the Bonjour tab and select the AXIS 207/207W from the drop-down list.
+To access the camera from a Macintosh computer (Mac OSX), simply click on the Bonjour tab and select the camera from the drop-down list.